It’s (More Than Just) the Economy

 In other words, while the recent drops in fatalities are to be welcomed, it does not necessarily follow that they would hold once the money (and fuel) started flowing again.

 This entry was posted on Monday, June 8th, 2009 at 9:14 am and is filed under Etc., Gas prices, Traffic safety.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.